kardianos/govendor/README.md

 		create a vendor file if it does not exist.

 	add
-		copy one or more packages into the internal folder and re-write paths.
+		copy one or more packages into the vendor folder.

 	update
-		update one or more packages from GOPATH into the internal folder.
+		update one or more packages from GOPATH into the vendor folder.

 	remove
-		remove one or more packages from the internal folder and re-write packages to vendor paths.
+		remove one or more packages from the vendor folder.

 	migrate
 		change from a one schema to use the vendor folder.